University of Lynchburg: Campus

 The University of Lynchburg is located in Lynchburg, Virginia, about 180 miles southwest of Washington D.C., in the Central Virginia foothills of the Blue Ridge Mountains.
 It occupies 250 acre in Lynchburg and has a separate environmental research center on 470 acre, the Claytor Nature Study Center, located about 40 minutes from campus.
 Most students live on campus and in nearby university-owned houses.

 Student life

 The University of Lynchburg has over 40 clubs and organizations for students to participate in.
 Examples of organization types are Greek life, student government, spiritual life, volunteer organizations, leadership programs, and publications.

 Greek life

-Fraternity life began on the University of Lynchburg campus in 1962, with the arrival of Sigma Mu Sigma, whose Sigma Chapter was active until disbanded in the mid-1980s.
+Fraternity life began on the University of Lynchburg campus in 1962, but disbanded in the mid-1980s.
 Fraternities and sororities appeared on campus again in 1992.
 All official Greek houses are located on Vernon Street and are currently owned by the university.
-UofL is 17% Greek.
-Listed below are the chapters of the social fraternities and sororities that comprise Greek life at UofL.